AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_vpc_attachment.html.markdown

 * `customized_route_advertisement` - (Optional and ForeNew) Advanced option.
 Customized route(s) to advertise.
 Example: "10.8.0.0/16,10.9.0.0/16,10.10.0.0/16".
 * `disable_local_route_propagation` - (Optional and ForceNew) Switch to allow admin not to propagate the VPC CIDR to the security domain/TGW route table that it is being attached to.
 Valid values: true, false.
 Default value: false.

--> **NOTE:** If used to attach/detach FireNet Gateway to/from TGW Firewall Domain, "vpc_id" is the ID of the Security VPC, and "security_domain_name" is the domain name of the Aviatrix Firewall Domain in TGW.
+-> **NOTE:** If used to attach/detach FireNet Transit Gateway to/from TGW Firewall Domain, `vpc_id` is the ID of the Security VPC, and `security_domain_name` is the domain name of the Aviatrix Firewall Domain in TGW.

 ## Import